Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 },
 ...
 ```

-Those mappings map regions to the excpected AMIs.
-If we start our application for eu-central-1 (Frankfurt), we will the linked AMI for our EC2.
+The map EC2RegionMap contains different keys (region names).
+Each key contains a name-value pair representing the [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) ID for the AMI Name in the region represented by the key.
+If we create our stack in eu-central-1 (Frankfurt) the AMI ID will be linke for our EC2 intances.<br/><br/>

 ```json
 "Resources": {